axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-graylog/_index.md

         };
     ```

-    If you parsed your messages using syslog-ng, the template also forwards any name-value pairs where the name starts with a dot or underscore.
+    If you parsed your messages using `syslog-n`g, the template also forwards any name-value pairs where the name starts with a dot or underscore.

 {{% alert title="Note" color="info" %}}

-If there is a dot in a field name other than the first character, syslog-ng creates nested JSON while formatting the message.
+If there is a dot in a field name other than the first character, `syslog-ng` creates nested JSON while formatting the message.
 Nested JSON is not automatically parsed in GELF messages.

 {{% /alert %}}